 New Jersey Lighthouse Challenge

 How many New Jersey lighthouses do you think you can visit in just two days?
-Take the Annual Lighthouse Challenge on October 15-16, 2016 to not only experience New Jersey’s notable lighthouses but to help raise funds for the preservation of these majestic beacons of light.
+Take the Annual Lighthouse Challenge in October to not only experience New Jersey’s notable lighthouses but to help raise funds for the preservation of these majestic beacons of light.
 Just purchase a souvenir booklet at your first stop, and get it stamped along the way as you try to visit as many participating lighthouses and museums as you can over the weekend.
 See the schedule to plan your challenge weekend, and learn about the participating lighthouses below.

 A 171 feet tall, this is New Jersey’s tallest lighthouse, and it’s also one of the oldest lighthouses in the country.
 Climb up 228 steps to the top, and visit the on-site museum and gift shop to pick up a souvenir.